Berlin Missionary Society: South African Republic/Transvaal

-Missionaries Alexander Merensky and Heinrich Grützner started work in the north eastern part of the South African Republic in 1860, their first station being at Gerlachshoop.
+Missionaries Alexander Merensky and Heinrich Grützner started work in the northeastern part of the South African Republic in 1860, their first station being at Gerlachshoop on the farm Rietkloof – named after Prussian army general Leopold von Gerlach, one of the founders of the BMS.
 There were unsuccessful early attempts to evangelise the Swazi and in Sekhukhuneland.
-Merensky sought refuge amongst his Christian converts in the Middelburg district and founded the station at Botshabelo (“city of refuge”) – which soon became the most important station of the Berlin Society in South Africa.
+Merensky sought refuge amongst his Christian converts in the Middelburg district and founded the station at Botshabelo (“city of refuge”) in 1865 – which soon became the most important station of the Berlin Society in South Africa.
 Here were established a school, seminary, workshops, mill and printing press; and from here BMS influence spread throughout the Transvaal.
-By 1900 there were more than thirty six stations and nearly 30,000 converts in the region.
+In 1880 BMS missionary Johannes Winter established a mission station at Thaba Mosego, the vanquished capital of the Pedi king, Sekhukhune, who had been defeated the year before by an army of British, Boer and Swazi soldiers.
+In 1889 a prominent native evangelist, Martinus Sewushane, and around 500 of his followers decided to secede from the Berlin Missionary Society and form the Lutheran Bapedi Church (LBC), asking Winter to join them.
+By 1900 there were more than thirty-six stations and nearly 30,000 converts in the region.
 The Berlin missionaries in South Africa, particularly Alexander Merensky, Knothe, Trümpelmann, Schwellnus and Eiselen, contributed to the study of African languages, producing Bible translations and hymnals.

 It was at Botshabelo that the missionary R.F Güstav Trümpelmann, with the invaluable assistance of his erstwhile student, Abraham Serote, translated the Bible into Sepedi (Northern Sotho).
 The publication in 1904 by the British and Foreign Bible Society of this combined effort was the first complete Bible in an indigenous language.
 Their work was interrupted by the Anglo Boer War, during which BMS missionary Daniel Heese was murdered by members of the Bushveldt Carbineers, an irregular regiment of the British Army.

 Both World Wars, when access to funding became severely limited, caused even greater disruption.
 Moreover, after World War II the Society's Berlin headquarters fell within the Soviet Zone of Occupied Germany.
 In 1961 the BMS established a branch in West Berlin, which remained in contact with its only remaining missionary field, namely in South Africa, for the next 28 years.
 However, from 1962 it began granting independence to its mission churches which, in time, became amalgamated with other Lutheran mission churches in the region and formed the Evangelical Lutheran Church in Southern Africa.